-In this paper, we consider the scenario where asset value information is updated only at epochs $(T_n^\lambda)_{n \geq 1}$, given by the jump times of a Poisson process $(N^\lambda_t)_{t \geq 0}$ with fixed rate $\lambda$.
-Given a bankruptcy barrier $V_B$ chosen by the equity holders, bankruptcy is triggered at the first of these update times at which the asset process $(V_t)_{t \geq 0}$ is below $V_B$:
+This paper considers the scenario where asset value information is updated only at epochs $(T_n^\lambda)_{n \geq 1}$, given by the jump times of a Poisson process $(N^\lambda_t)_{t \geq 0}$ with fixed rate $\lambda$.
+Given a bankruptcy barrier $V_B$, chosen by the equity holders, bankruptcy is triggered at the first update time where the asset process $(V_t)_{t \geq 0}$ is below $V_B$:

 This is also written as the \emph{classical bankruptcy time}

 of the asset value if it is only updated at $(T_n^\lambda; n \geq 1)$:

 Here $T^\lambda_{N^\lambda_t}$ is the \emph{most recent update time} before $t$.
 In Figure \ref{plot_simulated}, we plot sample paths of $(V_t)_{t \geq 0}$, $(V_t^\lambda)_{t \geq 0}$, $(T_n^\lambda)_{n \geq 1}$ and the corresponding bankruptcy time.